fivequarters/fusebit.io/src/_blog/_posts/expresss-features.md

 post_author_avatar: liz.png
 date: '2022-05-17'
 post_image: new-express-features.png
-post_excerpt: Express.js 5 is currently in Beta!
-In this guide, you will cover the new Express.js 5 features and why Node.js developers should try them out.
+post_excerpt: Express.js 5 is currently in Beta.
+In this article, we will cover the new Express.js 5 features and why Node.js developers should try them out.
-post_slug: new-express-features
+post_slug: new-express-5-features
 tags: ['post', 'developer tools']
 post_date_in_url: false
 post_og_image: 'hero'